XiangcaiHuang/ibaby/ibaby_smarthome_gateway/README.md

 ## Overview

+It's a part of **iBaby Infant Sleeping Monitoring System** as a Gateway of iBaby Smarthome.
+It connects with EMSK Nodes and help them communicate with AWS IoT, Freeboard UI and with each other.

 ## Functions

 - LwM2M Server (Communicate with EMSK Nodes)
     - **OTA** based on LwM2M protocol (Supports file transfer over 2k size)
     - **Multi-node** access, connecting and communicating with each other.